 Note: You need administrative rights to change the settings.

 The first variant in the Net-Worm:W32/Nimda family was found on September 18th, 2001, and quickly spread around the world.

-Nimda also uses the Unicode exploit to infect IIS web servers.
-This hole can be closed with a Microsoft patch, downloadable from: http://www.microsoft.com/technet/security/bulletin/ms00-078.asp.
-The MIME exploit used by the worm can be fixed with this patch: http://www.microsoft.com/technet/security/bulletin/MS01-020.asp
+Nimda uses the Unicode exploit to infect IIS web servers.
+This hole can be closed with a Microsoft patch, downloadable from: https://www.microsoft.com/technet/security/bulletin/ms00-078.asp.
+The MIME exploit used by the worm can be fixed with this patch: https://www.microsoft.com/technet/security/bulletin/MS01-020.asp

 Nimda is the first worm to modify existing web sites to start offering infected files for download.
 Also it is the first worm to use normal end user machines to scan for vulnerable web sites.
 This technique enables Nimda to easily reach intranet web sites located behind firewalls - something worms such as Code Red couldn't directly do.